charmainekruger/charmainekruger.github.io/_posts/2020-01-09-first-post.md

 <iframe id="testIframe" src="https://phillip-kruger.github.io/testPage.html"></iframe>

+I also already have a Google Tag Manager and Google Analytic implemented on this website.

+1. Create a new Google Tag Manager container for your iframe (you can use the same container or a different container, my personal preference is keeping them in separate containers in the same account).
+2. Create new tag --> Custom HTML

+3. Apart from the custom HTML tag you created above, don't set up any other tracking in this new container.

 **Pro's:**
 * postMessage provides a safe means of communication between frames on different domains while still offering protection from cross-site scripting attacks.
 * Current browsers fully support the postMessage method.